K3rhos/SHOUP/README.md

 # • Disclamer

 This project was made for fun & personal purpose only.
-Use it as your own risk, we are not responsible of any bans this could lead to.
+Use it as your own risk, I'm not responsible of any bans this could lead to.